Welcome

 In an Adult Faith Formation offering by Rev. Verdis and Perry over the past five months, Souls have journeyed together to reclaim their religious past.
 Join us as they share reflections on the growth in their faith, moving from a space of discomfort and awkwardness to a space of affirmation and wholeness with the joys and sorrows that come with journey.

-Food to the People: canned soup
+Food to the People: pasta

 April 26: Earth Day Service- Multi-generational